arcadiaz/5828_FSE/homework1.md

 # Homework 1
+Xiaozhe(Arcadia) Zhang

+---

 1. Define the term essential difficulties as it is used by Brooks.
 Provide background and context with your answer and at least one example of an essential difficulty.

   **Essential difficulties** refer to the difficulties *inherent in the nature of software*.
-These difficulties are essential because every software systems will have to solve the same problems such as data sets, algorithms and functions.
-"Bugs" in software programs are one example of essential difficulties.
+These difficulties are essential because every software system will have to solve the same problems such as data sets, algorithms and functions.
 For example, a bug in a calculator allows the divisor to be zero.
+This bug is an essential difficulty.

 ---